bradacker/me/posts/the-mastermind-book-review.md

 Another thing that I appreciated about the book is the way it explores the intersection of technology and crime.
 Le Roux was a master of using technology to his advantage, and the book provides a fascinating look at how he used the internet to build his criminal empire.

 Overall, I highly recommend [The Mastermind](https://amzn.to/3X35YS2) to anyone who is looking for a thrilling read.
+It is hard to put down once you start reading it.
 The book is well-written, well-researched, and provides a unique insight into the mind of a criminal.
 It's a must-read for fans of true crime and anyone interested in the intersection of technology and crime.

-In conclusion, The Mastermind is a real page-turner, and Evan Ratliff does an excellent job of bringing the story of Paul Le Roux to life.
-It is a must-read for fans of true crime and anyone interested in the intersection of technology and crime.
-It is hard to put down once you start reading it.